 Omidyar’s Indian investments include companies like Quikr, Akshara Foundation, Anudip Foundation, Aspiring Minds, HealthKart, EnglishHelper, iMerit Technology Services and Teach For India.

 (Edited by Joby Puthuparampil Johnson)

 Omidyar Network India Advisors Pvt.
 Ltd. is a venture capital firm with $737 million assets under management.
-It provides early stage capital to companies operating in Asia, Africa, United States, Latin America and Europe.
-The firm seeks to invest in profit and non-profit organizations.
-It seeks to invest in microfinance, small and medium sized enterprises, emerging market ventures and property rights.
-The firm also provides grand’s to companies.
-The firm seeks to invest more than $1 million in its portfolio companies as initial investment.
-The company was founded by Pierre Omidyar and wife Pam in 2004 and is based in Mumbai, Mahrashtra with additional office at California, United States of America.
+It provides early stage and debt capital to companies operating in Asia, Africa, United States, Latin America and Europe.
+The firm seeks to invest in microfinance, small and medium sized enterprises, emerging market ventures and property rights and also in profit and non-profit organizations.
+It typically invests more than $1 million in its portfolio companies as an initial investment.
+The company was founded in 2004 and is based in Mumbai, Maharashtra with additional offices at London, Washington, Johannesburg and Silicon Valley.

 - Roopa Kudva of Omidyar Network to chair the jury of VCCircle Awards 2016

 - Omidyar, Zephyr Peacock invest in Swarna Pragati Housing

 - Social impact businesses future of VC in emerging markets: Omidyar’s Matt Bannick

 - Home services marketplace Zimmber raises around $2M from IDG, Omidyar, Sherpalo &...